Ron Hines DVM PhD

 Lymphomas are not, in themselves, painful.
 But they can affect structures adjacent to them in painful ways.
 There are many medications to help deal with that.
-My preference are for fentanyl patches. (these patches can cause constipation which is a manageable problem in some cats and a welcome one in others ( ref )
+My preference are for fentanyl patches (eg Duragesic® patches).
+These patches can cause constipation which is a manageable problem in some cats and a welcome one in others. ( ref )

 When lymphoma affects the digestive tract, it can cause blockages that are painful (colic).
 That will need to be addressed by your veterinarian.
 You can read about that problem here.
 You can read about pain control in cats in general here.